Meet the Rileys

 Mr. Riley: I currently teach World Religions to the sophomores.
 This is my 11th year at Santa Catalina, and over the years, I have taught Church History and Peace and Justice.
 I also share campus ministry responsibilities with my colleagues in the Religious Studies department.
 Together, we organize retreats, chapel services, and service opportunities on Journey Days.

-Mrs. Riley: I am a member of the resident faculty as the Interim Director of Resident Life but do not teach any classes.
+Mrs. Riley: I am a member of the resident faculty as the Director of Resident Life but do not teach any classes.

 Q: What are your favorite aspects of living on campus?